Should You Talk to a Recruiter When You Already Have a Job?

 We spoke with Director of Recruiting Operations Anthony Oliver who has over 20 years of recruiting experience.
 He explained the value in responding to a recruiter even when you are content with your current job.

 The takeaway?
 Stay curious and keep the lines of communication open.

 When you’re not actively looking for a job, you’re probably not expecting a recruiter to approach you.
 But if they do, don’t push them away.
 There’s nothing wrong with talking to a recruiter when you’re employed.
 They can shed some light on whether it’s a good time to put yourself out there.

-Why trust what a recruiter has to say?
-Because a specialized recruiter know things about your career path you don’t.
+Specialized recruiters can be trusted because they know things about your career path you don’t.
 They spend their days studying job requirements, consulting directly with hiring managers and connecting job seekers to careers.